Our commitment to the community.

-Several tests can be done at Pocahontas Memorial Hospital.
+Many tests can be done at Pocahontas Memorial Hospital.
 The results from these tests can help medical providers better diagnose and treat heart or lung problems.
+A provider’s referral is required.
 The tests available include:

 - Spirometry test—the first and most commonly done Pulmonary Function Test.
 The Spirometry test determines how much air your lungs can hold and how quickly you can move air in and out.